-- Nature House Hosts – Hang out at the Nature House in Lost Lagoon and educate visitors about the ecology of Stanley Park.
+- Nature House Hosts – Hang out at the Nature House at Lost Lagoon and educate visitors about the ecology of Stanley Park.

 - EcoRangers – Roam Stanley Park and answer visitors’ questions about the local animals and plants.

-- EcoCamp Assistant– Work with our SPES Educators to help deliver engaging and exciting programming to our day campers.
+- EcoCamp Assistant – Work with SPES Educators to support the delivery of engaging and exciting programming to our day campers.

 In addition, volunteers enjoy:

-- Reference letter after completing 25+ hours of volunteering.
+- Reference letter upon completion of 25 hours of volunteering.